Today it finally cooled down on Vancouver Island. Finally. I’m so grateful. I wasn’t dealing with the heat well at all.

 A few years ago I wrote about my relationship to water in a different way.
 You can read it here.

 Logging and the landscape.
 This is a very real visual on Vancouver Island.
-And this artist beautifully paints how the land is changed by logging.
+And this artist Ann Rose Georgeson beautifully paints how the land is changed by logging.
+(UPDATE: this link is no longer available)

 And, of course, I’m wondering what kind of relationship you have to water.
 Tell me more.